kopia/kopia/README.md

 And Kopia uses [data deduplication](https://kopia.io/docs/features/#backup-files-and-directories-using-snapshots) to save you money!
 Read the [repositories help page](https://kopia.io/docs/repositories/) for more information on supported storage locations.

-With Kopia you’re in full control of where to store your snapshots; you pick the cloud storage you want to use.
-Kopia plays no role in selecting your storage locations.
-You must provision and pay the storage provider for whatever storage locations you want to use, and then tell Kopia what those storage locations are.
-The advantage of decoupling the software from storage is that you can use whatever storage locations you desire - it makes no difference to Kopia what storage you use.
-You can even use multiple storage locations if you want to, and Kopia also supports backing up multiple machines to the same storage location.
+With Kopia you are in full control of where to store your snapshots, that is, you pick the storage provider you want to use.
+You must provision and pay for the storage provider for whatever storage locations you want to use, and then tell Kopia what those storage locations are.
+You can even use multiple storage locations for different backup repositories if you want.
+Kopia also supports backing up multiple machines to the same storage location.

 Kopia in Action
 ---